-- innovative learning support as new concepts are introduced in class; - dynamic access to information available on the Web; - opportunities to collaborate with classmates during classroom activities which foster critical thinking skills; - authentic resources to support students who return from being absent: - customized differentiated instruction to support students who may benefit from alternative pedagogy due to readiness, interest, and learning styles; - ongoing learning support for students suspended in-school and out-of-school; - appropriate and valid learning support for homebound students; and - valid learning support for students with special needs.
+- innovative learning support as new concepts are introduced in class; - dynamic access to information available on the Web; - opportunities to collaborate with classmates during classroom activities which foster critical thinking skills; - authentic resources to support students who return from being absent; - customized differentiated instruction to supporting students who may benefit from alternative pedagogy due to readiness, interest, and learning styles; - ongoing learning support for students suspended in-school and out-of-school; - appropriate and valid learning support for homebound students; and, - valid learning support for students with special needs resources to compliment the school classroom lessons.

-With the use of the Flip recorder, students and teachers can record myriad classroom activities and lessons in high resolution.
-The video can be downloaded to a computer as an MP4 file and distributed to other student via download directly or from the iTunes repository.
-The growing collection of podcasts available online provides students with additional resources to compliment the school classroom lessons.
 Students may choose to download podcasts to their iPods and iPads in order to view them outside of class for remediation and enhancement.
 Furthermore, students can use the voice recorder feature to capture audio notes.

+With the use of the Flip recorder, students and teachers can record myriad classroom activities and lessons in high resolution.
+The video can be downloaded to a computer as an MP4 file and distributed to other students via download directly or from the iTunes repository.
+The growing collection of podcasts available online provides students with additional